trb19/aiAdmissionOfficer/README.md

 any real webhook traffic — an unpublished app only gets test pings from the dashboard, not real messages.
 See `meta-whatsapp-setup-checklist.md` for the current status of this.

-### 7. Test end to end
+### 8. Test end to end

-Send a WhatsApp message to GLO's number from your own phone and confirm: you get a reply, and a new row appears in the "Admission Queries" tab of the CRM sheet.
+Send a WhatsApp message to GLO's number from your own phone and confirm: you get a reply, a new row appears in the "Admission Queries" tab of the CRM sheet, and a row for that phone number appears (or updates) in the "Conversations" tab.
+Then send a follow-up message that only makes sense with context (e.g. ask about age eligibility, then ask "what about for Daycare instead?") and confirm the reply actually understands what "instead" refers to.